MThogersen/AutoHandSimulator/README.md

 ## Known issues
 - In the Demo scene locomotion using the script occasionally does not work.
 I have not been able to reliably repreoduce the problem - a restart of Unity usually fixes it.
-- The raytracing of the hands when moving the hands is a little bit off, just because the screen is split in two in VR.
-You have to get used to it.

 ## Controls
 Controls can be rebound to different key-bindings